 Isolation in retirement is a growing epidemic affecting over 8 million older adults across the country.
 In addition to the emotional symptoms isolation brings on, such as sadness, loneliness, or depression, one study found that prolonged isolation resulted in an increased risk of early death.
 Avoiding isolation is particularly important if you aren’t married or don’t have a partner.
 According to the Bureau of Labor Statistics, single people age 65 and over spend an average of 10.1 waking hours alone each day.

 The best way to avoid isolation is to take charge of your social calendar.
 Look for opportunities to socialize as part of your daily or weekly routine.
 Local options could include taking part in programs offered at your library, senior center, church, or the Y. Start or join a book club, cooking club, or music appreciation night, or pursue a favorite hobby, sport, or volunteer activity.
-And don’t limit yourself to social opportunities with other seniors.
+And don’t limit yourself to social opportunities with others in your age range .
 Spending time with people of all ages can be very enriching.